Lovers of the Arctic Circle: Plot

 Ana accepts, and writes a letter to her stepbrother: She wants them to meet in Finland.
 The time has come to reclaim their love.
 Flying to the cabin, Ana looks out and sees Otto's cargo plane, but doesn't even think that it might be his.
 Almost simultaneously, Otto looks out the window of his cargo plane and sees the 747 Ana is on, but is equally oblivious.

 Ana arrives at the cabin, and sits outside in a straight back chair, waiting for Otto to arrive.
 When he doesn't, she panics.

 Meanwhile, Otto is hanging from a tree, having survived a plane crash just like his namesake, and getting his parachute caught in the branches...
 Bringing us to the beginning of the film.

 Hearing that a cargo plane has crashed, Ana frantically tries to find out if it was Otto's.
-Tearing through the local newspaper looking for clues, gets hit by a truck on her way crossing the street.
+Tearing through the local newspaper looking for clues, she gets hit by a truck while crossing the street.
 By this time Otto has been rescued and hitched a ride with his rescuers.

 There's a final, two-part epilogue:

-In the first part, Ana crosses the street instead of getting hit by the truck.
+In the first part, Ana crosses the street instead of getting hit by bus.
 She runs up the stairs of an apartment building and is greeted by the German pilot who tells her that someone inside the apartment is waiting for her.
 She goes inside and sees Otto who's smiling warmly.
 They exchange soft words, and she embraces him, making it the perfect reunion.
 Until it's seen that Ana's eyes are wide open and dilated and that Otto's face is reflected in the lenses.

 In the second part, Otto and his rescuers have stopped at an intersection.
 Otto, seeing Ana sprawled on the pavement, gets out of the car and runs to her.
 It then cuts to their reunion (which is only a dream), and it's revealed that Otto's face in Ana's eyes is the reflection of him leaning over her as she sees him one last time before dying.

 We see a shot of Otto's destroyed cargo plane in the snow.